NYPL/discovery-sandbox/DEPLOYMENT.md

 - Deploy to dev (see instructions under 'Deployment' below)
 - Once the Pull Request is accepted and merged into `development`, the `development` branch should be merged to `qa` and then `qa` should be merged to the `master` branch when ready.

-The following documentation is for after your code has been merged into `dev-eb-deploy`, `qa`, or `master`.

-### Why three branches?
-Currently, all our development and new features are going into the development branch.
-As of our Internal Beta release, we are introducing a QA environment for NYPL staff training and preview, and for QA testing.
-The master branch will be our production branch for live releases to the public.

 ### Elastic Beanstalk
 There are two existing AWS accounts that we are deploying to for development and for qa/production.